 Here are a few online courses from some of my favorite gurus!

-The Uncluttered Course by Joshua Becker, Becoming Minimalist, (Currently closed.
-Opens again October 2019).
-I’m in the middle of this course right now and it’s SO good.
+The Uncluttered Course by Joshua Becker, Becoming Minimalist, Opens again August, 2020).
 Don’t forget to use code FF25 for 25% off.

-The Clutter Cleanse by Erica Layne, The Life on Purpose Movement
+The Clutter Cleanse by Erica Layne, The Life on Purpose Movement, (Open Now)

 Hope*Writers A membership site for writers!
 I’ve been a member for almost two years and it has been so helpful!
-Hope*Writers is loaded with resources for writers.
-It also comes with an incredible and informative Facebook community.
+Hope*Writers is loaded with resources for writers and includes an incredible and informative Facebook community.
+(Opens May 18th).